 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 Philippians 4:12

-One way I steel myself against greediness is by not shopping.
+One way I steel myself against greed is by not shopping.
 Shopping is the recreation of choice among Americans, whether you go to Banana Republic, Target, or Goodwill.
-It’s just so easy to stop into a store to “look around.”
-It’s only when I enter a store that I am suddenly reminded of all the things I “need” when really, I do just fine without them on a daily basis.
+It’s so easy to stop into a store to “look around.”
+It’s only when I enter a store that I am suddenly reminded of all the things I “need” when, really, I do just fine without them on a daily basis.
 I wrote more about how to avoid unnecessary spending here.

 So, for today, let’s do an exercise in gratitude.
 Look around your home with thankful eyes.
 Instead of noticing what is missing from your home or not up to par with what you wish you had, find 5-10 everyday things that help you function in your daily life, and express gratitude for them.
 Be sure to share one of them in the comments.
-Here’s my list (I’ll do six):
+Here’s my list:

 Okay, what’s on your list?
-There are statistics out there that state if you have a car and a home, you are in the top 10% of the world’s richest people, or something to that effect.
-We have so very much to be grateful for, and a little less wouldn’t hurt us at all, either:)
+Statistics say that if you have a car and a home, you are in the top 10% of the world’s richest people (or something to that effect).
+We have so very much to be grateful for, and a little less wouldn’t hurt us at all, either.